 The ACDA has worked closely with the National Organization for Rare Disorders (NORD) and their Medical Advisory Board to issue grants for ACDMPV research.
-Below is a description of the NORD Research Grant Program and the various grants issued throughout the years.
+In addition, Baylor College of Medicine has applied for and received significant grant funding through the NIH Research Project Grant Program (R01).
+Below is a description of the NORD Research Grant Program, the NIH Research Project Grant Program (R01) and the various grants issued for ACDMPV research throughout the years.

 NORD Research Grant Program

-Read the details about the Research Grant Program HERE.
+Read the details about the NORD Research Grant Program HERE.

 NORD’s Research Grant Program began in 1989 and more than 150 grants have been administered since its inception, including a total of nine grants in support of ACDMPV research as follows: